adobe-flash/crossbridge/INSTALL.md

 ### Build a Windows only SDK and package as ZIP.

 1. make all_win
-1. make deliverables
+1. make deploy

 ## Linux

 ### Build a Linux only SDK and package as ZIP.

 1. make all_ci
-1. make deliverables
+1. make deploy

 # Core Dependencies